 The practice of nurse anesthesia is an advanced practice nursing role.
 Certified Registered Nurse Anesthetists (CRNA) possess the advanced scientific knowledge and competency in technical skills that are necessary for nurse anesthesia practice.
 Nurse anesthetist trainees (NAT) are best served by a curriculum that utilizes an integrated anesthetist program to maximize the didactic and clinical experience.
 Learners are responsible for self-directed study and professional growth.
 To meet the demand for well-educated nurse anesthetists, the school has kept pace with the rapidly changing and increasing complex field of modern anesthesia, incorporating changing technology into the curriculum.

 In 1989, the School of Nurse Anesthesia developed an academic affiliation with DePaul University.
 Founded in 1898 by the Congregation of the Mission (Vincentian priests), DePaul is the largest Catholic university in the U.S. The College of Science and Health, which includes the School of Nursing is located on the Lincoln Park campus, 11 miles from Evanston Hospital.
 The large and diverse student body at DePaul complements the close and personal attention of the School of Nurse Anesthesia.
 DePaul University is fully accredited by the North Central Association of Colleges and Secondary Schools.
-The baccalaureate and master's programs at DePaul University, School of Nursing are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington DC 20036, 202-887-679.
-The Doctor of Nursing Practice program was reviewed for accreditation in February 2014.
-A CCNE decision regarding the accreditation of the DNP program will be made by the Board of Commissioners in Fall 2014.
+The Baccalaureate, Master's and Doctorate of Nursing Practice programs at DePaul University, School of Nursing are accredited by the Commission on Collegiate Nursing Education.

 - Pamela Schwartz, CRNA, DNP, Administrative Director